f-lorent/fishSimulation/README.md

 - alignment: steer towards the average heading of local flockmates
 - cohesion: steer to move towards the average position (center of mass) of local flockmates

+I have current issue to find good coefficient to have a more realistic result.